processing/p5.js/api.md

 ###DOM

 There are a set of functions that have been added to create and manipulate parts of the HTML page beyond the graphics canvas.
-Documentation for all functions below is [here](https://github.com/lmccart/processing-js/edit/master/extensions.md).
+See documentation for all functions below on the [extensions page](https://github.com/lmccart/processing-js/blob/master/extensions.md).

 + AUTO